vaibhavait04/CP3Algorithms/puzzles/OthersToReadAndTry.md

 m) 76 - Weird : Random puzzle: Here's something I heard from a friend, I thought it was appropriate.
 What do you call a 4 foot tall fortune teller who is wanted by the law?
 Good luck. a small medium at large - ?? how ??
 4 foot tall= small Fortune teller= medium Wanted by the law= at large

-n) You have a 3 and a 5 litre water container.
-You also have a running tap.
-You must use the containers and the tap to exactly measure out 4 litres of water.

 o) You are a bug sitting in one corner of a cubic room.
 You wish to walk (not fly) to the extreme opposite corner - the corner furthest from you.
 Describe the shortest path that you can walk. --> Open the box and walk diagonally.

 p) You are in a race and you overtake the person who is in second place.
 What is your position now? --> Second as you overtook second